azat-co/aws-intermediate/labs/5-serverless.md

 Servers are fun until they are not.
 You are running a news agency which has high peaks of traffic but they happen sporadically (infrequently).
 It'll be more cost effective to set up a REST API using Lambda to access and perform CRUD on tables in your noSQL DynamoDB database.
 Lambdas are charged only when they are working unlike EC2 instances which are charged for always, as long as they are running.
 This way with Lambda, your company will pay only for peaks and in other times when there's 0 traffic, it won't be charged at all!
 Stales news get almost no traffic.

 Also, your last IT Ops person is leaving to work for Google.
 Company can't hire a replacement.
 Lambda will require almost no maintenance since they are managed app environment.
-All the patches, security and scaling is taken cared off by AWS experts!
+All the patches, security and scaling is taken care off by AWS experts!

 You'll build a REST API for all the tables not just one.
 As an example, you'll be using and working with messages but clients can work with any table by sending a different query or payload.
 Later, you'll be able to create auth and validate request and response in API Gateway (not covered in this lab).
 You are going to use three services: